khoeger/khoeger.github.io/_posts/2022-11-7-FallResidencyBethanyArtsCommunity.markdown

 I gave a workshop entitled [Generated Images of Ossining](https://bethanyarts.org/calendar/katarina-hoeger/).
 I worked with local high school students and members of the Bethany Arts Community as part of a workshop at the Joseph G. Caputo Community Center.
 We took images, and generated constantly shifting dot images in p5js, following a procedure very similar to Dan Shiffman's example [15-14 from "Learning Processing: The Nature Of Code"](http://learningprocessing.com/examples/chp15/example-15-14-Pointillism).
 Two workshop participants' pieces of code are pictured below.
-(Photo Credit: Cyn Celone.)
+(Photo Credit: Cyn Celone).

 ![A photo of two students' code from the workshop with the instructor projector in the background.]({{"assets//img//2022//11//bac_workshop.jpg" | absolute_url }})